Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems: Penalized Ensemble Kalman Filter

-As also mentioned in \cite{lei2011}, actually none of the analysis moments of the EnKF are consistent with the true moments including the analysis mean.
-However this analysis error is present in all methods that do not introduce particle filter properties to the EnKF, and thus is not the focus of our paper.
-We are primarily concerned with the sampling errors in high-dimensional systems and simply wanted to address that the lack of equivalence to the Gaussian update is irrelevant in our case of a non-linear system.
+In fact, as mentioned in \cite{lei2011}, none of the analysis moments of the EnKF are consistent with the true moments, including the analysis mean.
+This analysis error is present in all methods that do not use unbiased estimates of the posterior distribution, e.g., particle filters.
+Thus the proposed penalized EnKF will suffer from the same types of biases as other EnKF approximations.
+However, as established in Theorem \ref{SSE_K} and in our experimental results, the effect of these biases on the Kalman gain and on forecasting performance is no worse than other EnKFs.